Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 which respects existing pebble pairs by property (\ref{itmNUGLGProp1}).
 No matter which vertex $u^*_i$ Spoiler chooses, the map $f_{i, u^*_i}$ agrees with $f_i$ over $u^*_i$, so we know that $f_{i, u^*_i}$ respects all pebble pairs since $f_i$ does.
-Therefore, since the edge between any pair of adjacent pebbled vertices of $H$ must be in $T_i$ (by applying Claim \ref{lemGirth} to round $i + 1$), Spoiler cannot win, as the map sending each pebbled element in the universe of $\mathcal{G}(U_1)$ to the correspondingly-pebbled element of $\mathcal{G}(U_2)$ is a restriction of $f_{i, u^*_i}$, which is a partial isomorphism by property (\ref{itmNUGLGProp2}).
+To see that Duplicator's bijection is a partial isomorphism between pebbled variables, first observe that, at the beginning of the next round $i + 1$, any edge between a pair of adjacent pebbled vertices of $H$ is a path of length one (which is less than $r$) between vertices in $T_i$.
+Thus, this edge must not be in $F_{i + 1}$, otherwise it would violate Claim~\ref{lemGirth} (applied to round $i + 1$).
+The only way that such an edge can fail to be in $F_{i + 1}$ is for it to have been in the previous tree, $T_i$.
+Thus, we have shown that, after Spoiler places the pebbles in round $i$, every pair of pebbled variables in the same relation involves vertices that are adjacent in $T_i$.
+Therefore, Property (\ref{itmNUGLGProp2}) guarantees Spoiler does not win on round $i$.

 All that remains is to show how Duplicator can satisfy properties (\ref{itmNUGLGProp1}) and (\ref{itmNUGLGProp2}) on each round $i$, assuming inductively that they are satisfied on round $i - 1$.
 Fix a vertex $u \in V(G)$.
 Duplicator defines $g^*(i, u, \cdot)$ in three steps: first over $V(T_i(u)) \cap V(T_{i - 1})$, then over $V(F_i(u)) \setminus V(T_{i - 1})$, then finally, over the remaining vertices $(V(T_i(u)) \setminus V(T_{i - 1})) \setminus V(F_i(u))$.